MaximilianDavid/LegoSuperVR/README.md

 # VRLegoSuperpowers
-The Lego Building variant with Superpowers
+The Lego Building variant with additional features.

 ## Instructions
 1. Install Steam VR and connect a compatible VR device to the PC